marketplaceful/marketplaceful-starter-kit/README.md

 php artisan migrate
 ```

-**3. Make a new user** – you'll want it to be a `super` so you have access to everything.
+**3. Make a new user** – you'll want it to be an `owner` so you have access to everything.

 ```
-php artisan make:user
+php artisan marketplaceful:make-user
 ```

 **4. Recompile the CSS** (optional)